Message to Thyatira

 - Violated the biblical teaching that women are not to be teachers or preachers in the church (1 Timothy 2:12) (MacArthur, 100)

-- She teaches and leads My bond-servants astray
+- She teaches and seduces my servants

-- Eat things sacrificed to idols.
+- Eat things sacrificed unto idols.

 Because of her vicious rejection of Yahweh, Israel’s true God, her name became a byword for evil and religious apostasy.
 The only time Jezebel’s name appears in the New Testament is Revelation 2:20, where it is the code name for a false prophetess.
 (Easley, 40)